Charles Degelman

 We auctioned off our elections and began to erode our civil liberties.
 The costly defeat in Vietnam and the 1973 Arab oil embargo underscored our vulnerability while we pretended our economic collapse wasn't happening.

-Gradually, we began to build back our military strong suit by demonizing communism.
 Yes, we still played cards at the green baize table with the international chips and the the stacked decks, but we no longer played a dominant role in the world economy.

 The Red Menace dematerialized.
 Without communism to combat, we were rudderless.
 We tried a war on drugs that has never succeeded and never ended.
 We tried to bully Central America for a while but there was no money in it.